-Canada has rapidly become one of the most sought after countries for international students and professionals hoping to immigrate.
+Canada has rapidly become one of the most sought after countries for international students and professionals hoping to immigrate owing to its good universities and abundant resources.
 The country has abundant natural resources and a multifarious environment.
 The capital city, Ottawa, along with cities like Toronto, Vancouver, Calgary, Hamilton and Regina are some of the most populated and liveable cities in the country.
 Canada has cemented its place as a strong supporter of arts.
 The country holds various festivals to celebrate music, dance and sports.

 The country ranks high in terms of the quality of life it provides for its citizens, government transparency, economic freedom and education.
 It is so popular that the country welcomes at least 250,000 new immigrants every year.
 The country is ranked as one of the safest in the world.
 In fact an OECD report in 2014 gave it a 9.7 out of a possible 10 for safety.
 Canada is also ranked right at the top according to OECD in its treatment of minorities.
 This, along with a strong and stable economy, have made the country a sought after destination among millions around the world.

 Canadian winters are legendary for their severity.
 Temperatures regularly fall below freezing in most parts of Canada during winter.
 The South Western coast has relatively milder temperatures.
 The country is blessed with amazing scenic beauty, mountains, forests, and some of the most virgin territories in the Northern hemisphere.
 There is really nothing as beautiful in the world as watching the glimmering aurora borealis in the northern territories of Canada.
 The country offers unending delights for nature lovers and is a veritable bonanza of incredible natural structures.